Epiphany (holiday): Protestant churches

 Lutheran, Anglican, Moravian, Methodist and United Protestant congregations, along with those of other denominations, may celebrate Epiphany on January 6, on the following Sunday within the Epiphany week (octave), or at another time (Epiphany Eve January 5, the nearest Sunday, etc.) as local custom dictates.
 Many in the West, such as adherents of the Anglican Communion, Lutheran Churches and Methodist Churches, observe a twelve-day festival, starting on December 25, and ending on January 5, known as Christmastide or The Twelve Days of Christmas, which the Epiphany season follows.

 Today, The Epiphany of our Lord, classified as a Principal Feast, is observed in some Anglican provinces on January 6 exclusively (e.g., the Anglican Church of Canada) but in the Church of England the celebration is "on 6 January or transferred to the Sunday falling between 2 and 8 January".
-In Advent 2000, the Church of England, Mother Church of the Anglican Communion, introduced into its liturgy an optional Epiphany season by approving the Common Worship series of services as an alternative to those in the Book of Common Prayer, which remains the Church's normative liturgy and in which no such liturgical season appears.
+In Advent 2000, the Church of England, mother church of the Anglican Communion, introduced into its liturgy an optional Epiphany season by approving the Common Worship series of services as an alternative to those in the Book of Common Prayer, which remains the Church's normative liturgy and in which no such liturgical season appears.
 An official publication of the Church of England states: "The Christmas season is often celebrated for twelve days, ending with the Epiphany.
 Contemporary use has sought to express an alternative tradition, in which Christmas lasts for a full forty days, ending with the Feast of the Presentation on 2 February."
 It presents the latter part of this period as the Epiphany season, comprising the Sundays of Epiphany and ending "only with the Feast of the Presentation (Candlemas)".

-Another interpretation of "Epiphany season" applies the term to the period from Epiphany to the day before Ash Wednesday.
+Another interpretation of Epiphany season applies the term to the period from Epiphany to the day before Ash Wednesday.
 Some Methodists in the United States and Singapore follow these liturgies.
 Lutherans celebrate the last Sunday before Ash Wednesday as the Transfiguration of our Lord, and it has been said that they call the whole period from Epiphany to then as Epiphany season.
 The Evangelical Lutheran Church in America used the terms "Time after Epiphany" to refer to this period.
 The expression with "after" has been interpreted as making the period in question correspond to that of Ordinary Time.

-The Presbyterian Church (U.S.A.) does not celebrate Epiphany or Pentecost as seasons; for this Church, expressions such as "Fifth Sunday after Epiphany" indicate the passing of time, rather than a liturgical season.
-It instead uses the term "Ordinary Time".
+The Presbyterian Church (USA) does not celebrate Epiphany or Pentecost as seasons; for this Church, expressions such as Fifth Sunday after Epiphany indicate the passing of time, rather than a liturgical season.
+It instead uses the term Ordinary Time.

-Some Western Rite churches in the Protestant tradition, such as the Luthearn and Anglican churches, will follow practices similar to the Catholic Church.
+Some Western rite churches in the Protestant tradition, such as the Lutheran and Anglican churches, follow practices similar to the Catholic Church.
 Church cantatas for the Feast of Epiphany were written by Protestant composers such as Georg Philipp Telemann, Christoph Graupner, Johann Sebastian Bach and Gottfried Heinrich Stölzel.